 The 6km journey from the airport takes about 20 minutes to Siem Reap town where you will find plenty of options of accommodation based around Kings Road and Pub street.
 This can be your bog standard hostel to higher end boutique hotels that are priced from $10-30 dollars per night and won’t break the bank.
 The only decision that you will make will be “does it have a pool”?
 After 6-8 hours of traipsing around temples, it will feel refreshing with a cold beer rest assured.

 The main action is around Pub street and Kings Road, and if you like loud music then this will be right down your street.
-At either end and the surrounding streets you will be able to find quiet coffee shops, bars and eateries and your usual hawker stalls selling everything you can think of.
-There are also market stalls scattered around if you’re after gifts or presents, and as my normal quest is to find the cheapest beer in the area, Angkor draught is everywhere at $0.50 per glass – happy days.
+At either end and the surrounding streets you will be able to find quiet coffee shops, bars and eateries.
+Along with your usual hawker stalls, small markets will be selling everything you can think of and are in abundance scattered around.
+If you’re after gifts or presents, you have plenty of choice.

 As my normal quest is to find the cheapest beer in the area, Angkor draught is everywhere at around $0.50 per glass – happy days.
 Anything more is too much.

 Pub street must have more Tuk Tuk drivers than the whole of South East Asia.
 You will barely make it more than a few feet without hearing of their availability.
 After 10 minutes of a leisurely night stroll we must of been asked 50 times, and then on the way back the same again.
 If I needed one I would ask.
 It’s a very competitive market because of this so most local journeys will be no more than $2-3 dollars.
 Always ask the price of your intended destination – better to be safe than sorry after all.

 If you require information of tours around Angkor then take a look Here.